Digital healthcare in Belgium

 All Belgian residents have an electronic identity with which they can access their eHealth space.
 This interface gives them control over their data.

-How do you access the Belgian market?
+How do I access the Belgian market?

 90% of Belgian hospitals and healthcare professionals use the ehealth platform to choose their healthcare software.
 It contains a catalogue of digital health solutions available in Belgium and their compatibility with its core services.